kensac/Pydhaar/readme.md

 demographic data.
 There are also features to verify user data by taking in the e-mail/mobile number and hashing to verify the data.
 Based on authentication documentaion from [https://uidai.gov.in/images/resource/User_manulal_QR_Code_15032019.pdf]()

+Also includes API that allows the user to fetch data from preexisting qrcode information allowing user to primarily verify validity of the information provided by hash comparision.

 ## Installation and Usage